gersteinlab/siglasso/README.md

 It will make plots of the spectrum, to know more, see ```plot_spectrum()```
 ![Image of plot_spectrum](https://raw.githubusercontent.com/gersteinlab/siglasso/master/images/spec.jpg)

+Note: the specturm could be further "normalized".
+But the COSMIC signatures are built on a mixture of WGS and WES samples, it is unclear such normarlization will provide any advantage.
+Meanwhile, normalization here destroyed the discrete nature of the mutation counts.
+So please do not use normarlized spectrum as input for siglasso (step 2). siglasso() provides a normalization option applied to the signatures (which is not recommended either for COSMIC signatures).

 ### 2. Apply siglasso to spectrum
 This step is straightforward.
 You can supply your own signature file, or it will use the COSMIC signature.